-2020 was to be my third time taking part in Warwickshire Open Studios Summer Art Weeks event, this time along with grid studios (plus a couple of dates at Compton Verney) but Covid-19 has brought a halt to all events for the time being.
+2020 was to be my third time taking part in Warwickshire Open Studios Summer Art Weeks event, this time along with grid studios (plus a couple of dates at Compton Verney) but Covid-19 brought a halt to all events.

 Exhibiting at grid studios would have been a really lovely event.
 We are in the countryside in a former maternity home (at least two of our artists were born there) and the two wings are divided into bays which form studio spaces.
 Altogether there are 20 artists at the grid and 10 were signed up for Summer Art Weeks.

 There’s something special about seeing artists at work in their own space, surrounded by the materials they use and the things that inspire them.
 I was looking forward to that part myself – grid artists use the studio at different times according to our schedules so some of us meet there a lot and others hardly at all.